 - (1) Applicants.
-An Applicant may be considered ineligible if any of the criteria in subparagraphs (A) (N) of this paragraph apply to those identified on the organizational chart for the Applicant, Developer and Guarantor.
-An Applicant is ineligible if the Applicant, Developer, or Guarantor: - (A) Has been or is barred, suspended, or terminated from participation in a state or Federal program, including those listed in HUD's System for Award Management (SAM); (§2306.0504) - (B) Has been convicted of a state or federal felony crime involving fraud, bribery, theft, misrepresentation of material fact, misappropriation of funds, or other similar criminal offenses within 15 years preceding the received date of Application or Pre-Application submission (if applicable); - (C) Is, at the time of Application, subject to an order in connection with an enforcement or disciplinary action under state or federal securities law or by the NASD; subject to a federal tax lien (other than a contested lien for which provision has been made); or the subject of a proceeding in which a Governmental Entity has issued an order to impose penalties, suspend funding, or take adverse action based on an allegation of financial misconduct or uncured violation of material laws, rules, or other legal requirements governing activities considered relevant by the Governmental Entity; - (D) Has materially breached a contract with a public agency, and, if such breach is permitted to be cured under the contract, has been given notice of the breach and a reasonable opportunity to cure, and failed to cure that breach within the time specified in the notice of breach; - (E) Has misrepresented to a subcontractor the extent to which the Developer has benefited from contracts or financial assistance that has been awarded by a public agency, including the scope of the Developer's participation in contracts with the agency, and the amount of financial assistance awarded to the Developer by the agency; - (F) Has been found by the Board to be ineligible based on a previous participation review performed in accordance with Chapter 1 Subchapter C of this title (relating to Previous Participation and Executive Award Review and Advisory Committee); - (G) Is delinquent in any loan, fee, or escrow payments to the Department in accordance with the terms of the loan, as amended, or is otherwise in default with any provisions of such loans, and for which no repayment plan has been approved by the Department; - (H) Has failed to cure any past due fees owed to the Department within the time frame provided by notice from the Department and at least 10 days prior to the Board meeting at which the decision for an award is to be made; - (I) Would be prohibited by a state or federal revolving door or other standard of conduct or conflict of interest statute, including Tex.
+An Applicant may be considered ineligible if any of the criteria in subparagraphs (A) (MN) of this paragraph apply to those identified on the organizational chart for the Applicant, Developer and Guarantor.
+An Applicant is ineligible if the Applicant, Developer, or Guarantor: - (A) has been or is barred, suspended, or terminated from procurement participation in a state or Federal program, including listed in HUD's System for Award Management (SAM); (§2306.0504) - (B) has been convicted of a state or federal felony crime involving fraud, bribery, theft, misrepresentation of material fact, misappropriation of funds, or other similar criminal offenses within fifteen (15) years preceding the Application submission; - (C) is, at the time of Application, subject to an order in connection with an enforcement or disciplinary action under state or federal securities law or by the NASD; subject to a federal tax lien (other than a contested lien for which provision has been made); or the subject of a proceeding in which a Governmental Entity has issued an order to impose penalties, suspend funding, or take adverse action based on an allegation of financial misconduct or uncured violation of material laws, rules, or other legal requirements governing activities considered relevant by the Governmental Entity; - (D) has materially breached a contract with a public agency, and, if such breach is permitted to be cured under the contract, has been given notice of the breach and a reasonable opportunity to cure, and failed to cure that breach within the time specified in the notice of breach; - (E) has misrepresented to a subcontractor the extent to which the Developer has benefited from contracts or financial assistance that has been awarded by a public agency, including the scope of the Developer's participation in contracts with the agency, and the amount of financial assistance awarded to the Developer by the agency; - (F) has been found by the Board to be ineligible based on a previous participation review performed in accordance with Chapter 1 Subchapter C of this title; - (G) is delinquent in any loan, fee, or escrow payments to the Department in accordance with the terms of the loan, as amended, or is otherwise in default with any provisions of such loans; - (H) has failed to cure any past due fees owed to the Department within the time frame provided by notice from the Department and at least ten (10) days prior to the Board meeting at which the decision for an award is to be made; - (I) would be prohibited by a state or federal revolving door or other standard of conduct or conflict of interest statute, including Tex.
 Gov't Code, §2306.6733, or a provision of Tex.
-Gov't Code, Chapter 572, from participating in the Application in the manner and capacity they are participating; - (J) Has, without prior approval from the Department, had previous Contracts or Commitments that have been partially or fully Deobligated during the 12 months prior to the submission of the Application, and through the date of final allocation due to a failure to meet contractual obligations, and the Person is on notice that such Deobligation results in ineligibility under this chapter;
+Gov't Code, Chapter 572, from participating in the Application in the manner and capacity they are participating; - (J) has, without prior approval from the Department, had previous Contracts or Commitments that have been partially or fully deobligated Deobligated during the twelve (12) months prior to the submission of the Application, and through the date of final allocation due to a failure to meet contractual obligations, and the Person is on notice that such deobligation Deobligation results in ineligibility under this chapter;